>96

 INSIDE FIGHT LAB

-WE GO BEYOND IDEAS – WE’LL SHOW YOU HOW TO SHOOT DIRECT AND EDIT CINEMATIC FIGHTS
+WE GO BEYOND IDEAS – I'LL SHOW YOU HOW TO SHOOT, DIRECT, AND EDIT CINEMATIC FIGHTS

 • Design shots that feel cinematic – not just coverage